sophon-org/sophon-account-sso/README.md

 - This is a **proof of concept** - not production ready
 - Passkeys are stored locally on your device
 - Auth server should use HTTPS in production
-- Smart contract wallet addresses are generated but not deployed to mainnet
+- Smart contract wallet addresses are generated on Sophon Testnet

----

-**Need help?** Open an issue or reach out to the team!